 Like children, teenagers are also growing and require more sleep than adults.
-Inadequate sleep at night can lead to poor performance at school, and may contribute to car crashes in new drivers who are tired behind the wheel.
-Poor sleep patterns can also make teenagers more prone to acne and skin problems, and promote unhealthy eating habits.
+Inadequate sleep at night can lead to poor performance at school.
+Lack of sleep may contribute to car crashes in new drivers who are tired behind the wheel, increased acne and skin problems and can lead to unhealthy eating habits.